Strong nonlocal tuning of the current-phase relation of a quantum dot based Andreev molecule: Discussion

 \section{Discussion}

+Let us now compare our QD-based Andreev molecule with a system with the same geometry, but where the JJs are modeled as non-interacting channels\cite{pillet_nonlocal_2019, pillet_scattering_2020}.
+There are three phenomena discussed in our work that are also present in the non-interacting-channel-based model.
+These are the breaking of the $J_R(\varphi_R=0)\neq0$ symmetry, the superconducting diode effect, and the tunable $\varphi_0$ phase-shift.
+In addition to being able to control the $\varphi_0$ shift of the transition via the nonlocal phase $\varphi_L$ (Fig.~\ref{fig:nljf}b and f), our system allows it to be controlled via the local gate voltage (onsite energy) $\varepsilon_R$ (Fig.~\ref{fig:cpr}h) as well, in stark contrast to the non-interacting case.
+It is important to note that our model does not consider the distance between the two junctions, which is an important parameter of the experimental realization.

+The $0-\pi$ phase-shift without changing GS parity, are absent in the non-interacting model, they are unique to our QD-based one.
+These are markedly different from $0-\pi$ transitions where the GS parity changes: there exists a central region between the $0$ and $\pi$ phases, where the CPR is nonsinusoidal and the amplitude of the supercurrent is low, as opposed to the sharp changes characteristic of GS-changing transitions.
+This holds true whether the transition is tuned by the local on-site energy $\varepsilon_R$ (Fig.~\ref{fig:cpr}d and f) or the nonlocal phase $\varphi_L$ (Fig.~\ref{fig:nljf}d).

-In this paper we have introduced a system of coupled Josephson junctions based on quantum dots, that hosts Andreev molecular states.
-We explored its characteristics for different level positions of the dots and different phase biasing of the JJs, which lead to rich current-phase relationships.
+In this paper we have studied a QD-based Andreev moelcule between SC leads.
+We explored its characteristics for different level positions of the dots and different phase biasing of the JJs, which lead to unusual and strongly varying current-phase relationship due to the molcular hybridization.

-Our proposed circuit can be fabricated from nanowires with an epitaxial Al shell, that is etched away to form the junctions, or 2DEG systems proxymitized with an epitaxial Al layer.
+Our proposed circuit can be fabricated from state-of-the-art semiconductor/superconductor nanostructures, like nanowires with an epitaxial Al shell, that is etched away to form the QDs, or 2DEG systems proximitized with an epitaxial Al layer.
 Both platforms have been used experimentally to create similar devices\cite{kurtossy_andreev_2021, pita-vidal_direct_2022, matsuo_observation_2022, wesdorp_microwave_2022, lee_transport_2019}, showing the feasibility of the realization of the device concept under investigation.
-The semiconductor (NW or 2DEG) can be depleted by local gating, which allows the characterization of a single JJ at a time.
+The semiconductor can be depleted by local gating, which allows the characterization of a single JJ at a time.
 Local gating can tune the energy level of the QD in the presence of Coulomb interactions, which has been crucial in many recent experiments as well\cite{kurtossy_andreev_2021, pita-vidal_direct_2022, matsuo_observation_2022}.
 The supercurrents can be measured using high frequency techniques, commonly used in measuring similar devices\cite{wesdorp_microwave_2022, pita-vidal_direct_2022, bargerbos_spectroscopy_2022, bargerbos_singlet-doublet_2022}